-Checkboxes work hierarchically, so if a checkbox item has children that are checkboxes, toggling one of the children checkboxes will make the parent checkbox reflect if none, some, or all of the children are checked.
+Checkboxes work hierarchically, so if a checkbox item has children that are checkboxes, toggling one of the children checkboxes makes the parent checkbox reflect if none, some, or all of the children are checked.

 The following commands work with checkboxes:

-Toggle checkbox status or (with prefix arg) checkbox presence at point.
+Toggle checkbox status or—with prefix argument—checkbox presence at point.

 Insert a new item with a checkbox.
-This works only if the cursor is already in a plain list item (see Plain lists).
+This works only if point is already in a plain list item (see Plain Lists).